Hearty Chickpea Noodle Soup (Easy + 1 Pot)

-Chickpea Noodle Soup is loaded with veggies, protein rich chickpeas, hearty pasta & flavorful herbs, and ready in 30 minutes!
+Forget chicken noodle soup, this vegan Chickpea Noodle Soup is loaded with protein-rich chickpeas, veggies, hearty pasta & flavorful herbs.
+Plus, it’s easy to make in 1 pot and ready in 30 minutes!

 - Veggies – The veggies are the usual staples of carrots, celery and onion.
 This flavorful mirepoix is all you really need, but I don’t doubt a few handfuls of fresh baby spinach at the end of cooking would be nice too!

 - Pasta – Use whole grain or regular pasta.
 I used rotini, but any bite sized pasta will be great.
 See below for GF option.

 - Chickpeas – Not much to say about this one, except I ♡ chickpeas!